Brazil–Iran relations: Relations since 2019

+Lula endorsed admitting Iran into the BRICS club, and in August 2023 met with Iranian president Ebrahim Raeisi.
+Lula stopped short of condemning Iran’s rights abuses.

 Trade

 Brazil remains Iran's main trading partner and exporter in Latin America with a total trade of $2.33 billion in 2011, up 5% from the previous year.
 Brazil's top exports to Iran include food, medication, minerals and automobiles.
 Petrobras has made substantial investments in the Iranian oil and gas sector in recent years.
 Iran was Brazil's largest export market for beef in 2011.

+َAgricultural trade

+Brazil exports corn, soybean, raw sugar, soybean meal and oil to Iran; while Iran mainly exports chemical fertilizers like urea and nitrogenous fertilizers to Brazil.

 Nuclear energy

 Brazil supports Iran's program to develop nuclear technology for peaceful purposes, though both countries have agreed to stop the proliferation of nuclear weapons.
 Brazil and Turkey agreed to a fuel-swap deal with Tehran during the G-15 Summit in May 2010 in a failed attempt to avoid further international sanctions against Iran.

 Later in June 2010, Brazil voted against United Nations Security Council Resolution 1929.

 Polls

 According to the BBC, only 8% of Brazilians view Iran's influence positively, with 66% of Brazilians expressing a negative view.
 According to a 2012 Pew Global Attitudes Survey, 13% of Brazilians viewed Iran favorably, compared to 74% which viewed it unfavorably; 91% of Brazilians oppose Iranian acquisition of nuclear weapons and 62% approve of "tougher sanctions" on Iran, while 55% of Brazilians support use of military force to prevent Iran from developing nuclear weapons.